-Flattened oval-shaped insects that thrive in Florida, cockroaches are pests that most people are familiar with and that nobody wants to deal with.
-Cockroaches are scavengers that feed on many of the same foods we do, which along with moisture, attracts these pests to our properties.
+Flattened oval-shaped insects that thrive in Florida, cockroaches are pests that most people are familiar with and nobody wants to deal with.
+Cockroaches are scavengers that feed on many of the same foods we do, which along with moisture, attract these pests to our properties.

 Below are some of the species of cockroaches that call the Tampa area home.

-Brown-banded cockroaches are another small cockroach species that is dark brown with two lighter brown bands moving across the wings.
+- Brown-banded cockroaches are a dark brown species with two lighter brown bands moving across the wings.

 Are cockroaches dangerous?

-The most significant reason why people are opposed to having roaches share their property is because of how dangerous they are.
+The most significant reason people oppose having roaches share their property is how dangerous they are.
 Cockroaches establish large populations very quickly, and having hundreds of these pests scurrying over your home’s surfaces and food sources, is a significant health risk.